amithrajravi/harnesscd-example-apps/README.md

-# Deploy your microservice application using Continuous Delivery
+# Deploy your microservice application using Harness CD

 This repository gives a quick overview about deploying a microservice (Guestbook UI) to Dev, QA, and Prod Kubernetes environments using a Harness CD pipeline with a Production approval gate.